GoogleCloudPlatform/click-to-deploy/k8s/flink-operator/README.md

 #### Apply the manifest to your Kubernetes cluster

-Use `kubectl` to apply the manifest to your Kubernetes cluster:
+To apply the manifest to your Kubernetes cluster, use `kubectl`:

 ```shell
 kubectl apply -f "${APP_INSTANCE_NAME}_manifest.yaml" --namespace "${NAMESPACE}"
 ```

-#### View the app in the Google Cloud Console
+#### View your app in the Google Cloud Console

-To get the Console URL for your app, run the following command:
+To get the Cloud Console URL for your app, run the following command:

 ```shell
 echo "https://console.cloud.google.com/kubernetes/application/${ZONE}/${CLUSTER}/${NAMESPACE}/${APP_INSTANCE_NAME}"